ecosystems

 • Lay a panel on the first set of corrugated sheets.

-• Slide a ST bracket onto the upper header of the panel.
-Center it on the header and secure to the angled strut with a 1/4" strut nut, 1/4" x 1" SS bolt and a lock washer.
-This bracket is the only thing holding the weight of the panel, which will be about 70 lbs. with water.
-It is very important to tightly secure this bracket to the rack.
+• Slide two ST brackets onto the upper header of each panel.
+These first came in a single piece version but now come in a two-piece version.
+Place them about 30" apart and secure to the uppermost horizontal strut with a 3/8" strut nut, 3/8" x 1" SS bolt and a lock washer.
+These brackets are the only thing holding the weight of the panel, which will be about 70 lbs. with water.
+It is very important to tightly secure them to the rack.
 Now you can secure the next set of corrugated sheets for the next panel.

 • Use #40 SS band clamps to tighten the rubber coupler onto the header.
 Notice that the "spin-weld" at the end of each header acts as a barbed-end.
 This creates a bulge on the rubber coupler.
 Put the clamp on the panel side of this bulge.
 Tighten securely but don't over-tighten or the clamp will strip.
 Slide an open second clamp onto each coupler, slide an ST bracket onto the upper header of the next panel, and slide this panel header into the coupler on each side of this panel.
 Tighten the clamps as before.